dakotalightning/Module-Starter/README.md

 This is based on SMACSS and BEM

+I use this for a starting point for all my projects.

 This will create your sass compiled, and generate a kss-node style guide.
 You can use `$ grunt watch` to monitor your sass folder for changes and it will compile everything for you.

+## Tasks

+	build

+	buildjs

+	buildcss
+	buildstyle

 ### File Structure